taoky/tsumugu/README.md

       --retry <RETRY>
           Retry count for each request [default: 3] --head-before-get
           Do an HEAD before actual GET.
-Add this if you are not sure if the results from parser is correct --parser <PARSER>
+Otherwise when head-before-get and allow-time-from-parser are not set, when GETting tsumugu would try checking if we still need to download it
+      --parser <PARSER>
           Choose a parser [default: nginx] [possible values: nginx, apache-f2, docker, directory-lister, lighttpd, caddy] --exclude <EXCLUDE>